GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/deploytoserver.md

 __Downloading the OS images and writing them to USB drives__

-Warning: This procedure will wipe all the data that is currently in both USB drives.
+_Warning:_ This procedure will wipe all the data that is currently in both USB drives.

-The following steps should be run on the setup machine:
+The following steps should be run on the _setup machine_ (your Linux or macOS):

 1. Switch to the current project: